 BUILDING AWARENESS INITIATIVE

-In response to addressing the issue stated above, AzCASE will launch the Youth Development Champions Program designed to recognize powerful community leaders in their support of out-of-school time programming in Arizona with an emphasis to promote equity and increase access for youth development and expanded learning opportunities at any position within an organization.
+In response to addressing the issues facing out-of-school time, AzCASE will host another cohort of the Youth Development Champions Program, designed to recognize powerful community leaders in their support of out-of-school time programming in Arizona with an emphasis to promote equity and increase access for youth development and expanded learning opportunities at any position within an organization.

 Driven by their local needs and personal and professional interests, Champions work with AzCASE to define their year-long goals and strategies.
 Each champion will serve as a catalyst for fostering partnerships and promoting collaboration to increase awareness and support intentional high-quality out-of-school time programming in their communities.